College of Education and Human Sciences

-As a part of its mission, the College of Education and Psychology supports numerous centers, clinics, institutes, and special projects.
+As a part of its mission, the College of Education and Human Sciences supports numerous centers, clinics, institutes, and special projects.

-The Student Advisement and Support Center is dedicated to undergraduate student development and is designed to help CoEP students reach their academic and professional goals.
+The Student Advisement and Support Center is dedicated to undergraduate student development and is designed to help CEHS students reach their academic and professional goals.
 The center offers academic advising, course scheduling assistance, peer tutoring and guidance, as well as resource referrals.
-The center is located in Owings-McQuagge Hall Room 131 and is open Monday-Friday from 9:30-4:30.
+The center is open Monday-Friday from 9:30-4:30.

-The Department of Child and Family Studies operates two child development centers, one on the Hattiesburg campus and one near the Gulf Park campus.
-These centers serve as laboratory and field placement sites for students enrolled in child development laboratory and practicum courses.
-Both centers model exemplary child centered and developmentally effective educational programs that promote evidence-based practice and a joyful, lifelong love of learning.
-The Center in Hattiesburg holds a five-star quality rating through the Mississippi Child Care Quality Rating System.
+The Department of Child and Family Sciences operates The Center for Child Development to serve as laboratory and field placement sites for students enrolled in child development laboratory and practicum courses.
+The center models exemplary child centered and developmentally effective educational programs that promote evidence-based practice and a joyful, lifelong love of learning.
+We hold a five-star quality rating through the Mississippi Child Care Quality Rating System.
 This represents the highest rating that can be earned, and the Center is one of only eight childcare facilities to hold this designation of out approximately 1500 centers in the state.
-The newly opened Center on the Gulf Coast will pursue this rating immediately.

 The Community Counseling and Assessment Clinic is the service, training, and research center of the Counseling Psychology Program in the Department of Psychology.
 The clinic serves both the University and Hattiesburg community by providing low cost, quality mental health care including counseling and assessment for a variety of issues.
 The clinic serves approximately 165 Southern Miss students each year for issues related to mental health, relationship distress, academic major/career counseling, and adjustment/transition challenges.
 The clinic contributes to student retention and success by helping students better navigate the University and access available resources.